Evan Stoflet

-Evan Stoflet (born May 16, 1984) is an American professional ice hockey Defenseman who was most recently with Briançon in the Ligue Magnus.
-He previously iced in the UK EIHL with the Fife Flyers and Milton Keynes Lightning.
-He was previously with ASC Corona Brașov of the Erste Liga.
+Evan Stoflet (born May 16, 1984) is an American former professional ice hockey Defenseman.

 Undrafted, he formerly played for China Dragon, a Chinese team playing in Asia League Ice Hockey.
 After two seasons in China, Stoflet opted to return to North America, signing a one-year deal in a return to his first ECHL club, the Utah Grizzlies on August 29, 2016.

 In the 2016–17 season, Stoflet in a defensive minded role contributed with 9 points in 45 games.
 At the conclusion of his contract with the Grizzlies, Stoflet returned to Europe in agreeing to a one-year deal with Romania club, ASC Corona Brașov of the Erste Liga on July 23, 2017.

 After spending the second half of the 2017-18 season with EIHL side Milton Keynes Lightning, Stoflet then joined fellow Elite League side Fife Flyers in August 2018.

 Stoflet spent the 2019-20 season in France with Briançon in the Ligue Magnus.